-TUITION POLICY
+TUITION PROCEDURES

 Hand in Hand families must stay up-to-date with payments.
 Each month's tuition must be paid by the last day of the respective month.
 Payments received after the 5th day of the following month will be charged a \$20 late fee.
 Preschool slots will be terminated for families that do not follow the payment policy.
-Please note, families do not receive a hard copy of monthly statements.
-Please set up online billing/payment access with Martha Donahoe or drop payments off with her in the front office.
+Please note, that families do not receive a hard copy of monthly statements.
+Please set up online billing/payment access in Eleyo, with the front office, or drop payments off in the front office.

-SNACKS
+SNACKS/LUNCH

 Snack time is a favorite time of the school day!
 Healthy snacks are provided by the school district food service.
 Please inform your teacher of any food allergies or foods your child may not eat for religious or medical reasons.
 Milk is provided daily to all students.
 All families are asked to pay an annual snack fee (fee tied to how many days per week the child attends.)
 Checks are made payable to "Hand in Hand Preschool".
-Pathways Scholarships will cover 100% of these fees, and School Readiness scholarships cover a portion.
+Pathways Scholarships will cover 100% of these fees, and Early Learning scholarships cover a portion.